handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 ### Demo

-Click on a column name to sort the rows in ascending (↑) or descending (↓) order, or to restore the original order.
+Click on any column name.
+Based on the values in that column, the rows get sorted in ascending (↑) or descending (↓) order, or go back to the original order.

 ::: only-for javascript